 - 2 medium bananas mashed [to equal 1 cup]

 - ⅔ cup heavy cream

 - Preheat the oven to 325°F. Move the oven rack to the lower ⅓ of the oven.

 - Sift together the all purpose flour, pudding mix, salt, baking powder, and baking soda.
 Set aside.

 - In the bowl of a stand mixer, cream together the butter, cream cheese, sugar and vanilla.
 Beat for 3 minutes or until light and creamy.
 Add the eggs one at a time beating well after each addition.

 - Add the sifted dry ingredients alternately with the mashed banana.
 Mix until fully combined, stopping to scrape the sides of the bowl periodically.

 - Spread into a greased and floured tube pan.
-Bounce the pan on the counter a few times to release air bubbles.
-Place into the preheated oven.
+Bounce the pan on the counter a few times to settle and release air bubbles.

-- Bake for 1 hour 35-45 minutes.
+- Bake for 1 hour 30-45 minutes.
 Check the top for browning around 1 hour 20 minutes and lay a piece of foil on top, if needed..